charlesdwmorrison/L6/README.md

 Advancements over a tool like Netling include:
 - .Net core (this could be run on Linux)
 - Correlation so that you can add data.
+- More than one URL or endpoint (scripts consisting of multiple URLs can be used, and user flows created)

 ## Features
 - .Net Core
 - RestSharp
 - High performance logging class to log response time, throughput and other metrics to a text file.
 - Perf Metrics class to calculate response time average, percentiles and throughput.
-- Assertions can be done with MSTest, NUnit or any other testing framework.
+- Assertions can be performed against response time or thorughput using MSTest, NUnit or any other testing framework.

+## Usage
 L6 has "scripts" just like LoadRunner or Visual Studio load tests.
+Currently, you have to make the scripts by hand, but its easy.
+You just add the requests to a C# List<> collection:

+Correlation (using the response of one request as data for the next) is accomplished by means of regular expressions.
+Syntax: (?<=  <left boundary> )(.*?)(?=   < right boundary> )

 Scripts in L6 are classes:

     public class S02_OnlineRestExampleScript : Script